TrevorDArcyEvans/Genetic-Cars/README.md

     *  forward-left
     *  forward-right

-  Simulates a driver's vision by measuring distance to the wall in various directions.
+  Simulates a driver's vision by measuring distance to the track edge in various directions.

 * two hidden layers = 4 & 3 neurons